 Wildlife movement corridors are required to ensure that animals with large home ranges find passage between and within managed landscapes.
-When planning for wildlife habitat and movement corridors, the following factors shall be considered: watercourse classification/profile/pattern and associated valley definition, timber types and proximity to watercourses, travel corridor width, harvesting method, harvest area shape, continuity of forest cover or adjacency/size of forest patches.
+When planning for wildlife habitat and movement corridors, the following factors shall be considered: watercourse classification/ profile/ pattern and associated valley definition, timber types and proximity to watercourses, travel corridor width, harvesting method, harvest area shape, continuity of forest cover or adjacency/size of forest patches.

-Blue Ridge Lumber Inc. has an approved SHS as of September 1, 2004.
 If not otherwise addressed in an approved FMP, SHS or structure retention strategy, the following ground rules shall apply:

 7.1.1 Adjacent watersheds of small permanent watercourses shall have wildlife corridors connecting their uplands.
+This corridor should be focused on natural travel corridors and may contribute towards structure retention targets.